microprediction/monteprediction/TFRO.md

 # Thanks for reaching out, stranger
-This is my current "hey nice to connect on Linked-In" page.
+This is my current "hey nice to connect on Linked-In" page: a mix of FAQ and shameless self-serving advertising of my niche value propositions.
 I'm lucky to be connected to lots of interesting researchers and value that flow.
-I'll try to be highly specific in return so as not to waste your time.
-Here are my niches ...
+I'll try to be highly specific:

 # Part 1: Where I certainly can help